Telefonica S.A. (TEF) Review – Making Smarter Decisions

 Telefonica S.A.
 (TEF) Analyst Forecasts

 Analyst recommendations provided by FactSet shows that the consensus forecast for Telefonica S.A.
-(TEF) is a “Hold”.
-28 analysts offering their recommendations for the stock have an average rating of 1.50, where 13 rate it as a Hold and 1 think it is a “Overweight”.
+(TEF) is a “Overweight”.
+28 analysts offering their recommendations for the stock have an average rating of 1.50, where 14 rate it as a Hold and 1 think it is a “Overweight”.
 10 of the analysts rate the stock as a “Buy”.
-3 analysts have rated the stock as a Sell or Underperform.
+2 analysts have rated the stock as a Sell or Underperform.

 Telefonica S.A.
 (TEF) Top Institutional Holders